 One of the challenges of being an actor is something they don’t teach in acting class.
 Distraction.
 On movies and television shows you often have an entire crew of people in your field of vision.
 In Ep.
-1 of Silicon Valley Matt Ross and I were on a private jet.
+1 of Silicon Valley Matt Ross and I were on a private jet, similar to one that Jettly Charters provides.
+Or at least, in our minds it was.
 That, of course, was no jet.
 It was a metal tube on the SONY lot crammed with camera people.
 Matt and I rarely got to make eye contact during our scene.
 We often had to speak to a taped X on the camera.
 Once I had to speak to the cameraman’s foot.

 BUT NOTHING prepared me for Ep.2.
 They brought in a real acupuncturist who inserted needles into about twelve of Matt’s facial pressure points.
 As awful as it was for me to act looking at Matt, I can’t imagine being Matt.
 I asked him if he knew what pressure points were being stimulated.
 Matt shrugged and said, “I think my sinuses?
 Maybe where I hold tension?”